Every war dog has its day…

-One line which always gets my attention when watching a film or TV series is “Based on a true story”.
-War Dogs (2016) – a crime war comedy – tells how young weed smoking David Packouz (Miles Teller) meets old school friend, Efraim Diveroli (Jonah Hill) at a funeral and goes into business with him.
+One line that always gets my attention when watching a film or TV series is “Based on a true story”.
+War Dogs (2016) – a crime war comedy – tells how young weed-smoking David Packouz (Miles Teller) meets old school friend, Efraim Diveroli (Jonah Hill) at a funeral and goes into business with him.

 Doesn’t sound too interesting you’ll think after seeing Packouz’s previous occupations – as a masseuse and trying to sell bedsheets to elderly retirement homes – until you find out he is joining the arms dealing business.
 This is seen as a necessity as his girl, Iz (Ana de Armas) has just announced her pregnancy.

-The film was co-produced by Bradley Cooper who also stars as the terrorist is both scary yet amusing.
-The film also stars Kevin Pollak as Ralph Slutzky who has been roped in as an investor to this company.
+The film was co-produced by Bradley Cooper who also stars as the terrorist is both scary and amusing.
+The film also stars Kevin Pollak as Ralph Slutzky who has been roped in as an investor in this company.
 There is also a cameo from Packouz.
 The soundtrack is fantastic.
-The film poster a parody of the film Scarface (1983) perhaps due to the character Diveroli’s interest in the film, so this is a nice comic note.
+The film poster is a parody of the film Scarface (1983) perhaps due to the character Diveroli’s interest in the film, so this is a nice comic note.

-Packouz initially appears to have no qualms about lying to his then-pregnant girlfriend, and more supportive of his friend.
+Packouz initially appears to have no qualms about lying to his then-pregnant girlfriend and is more supportive of his friend.
 But once he tells Iz of his career she is initially shocked and upset, but then stays with him, apparently with the opulent lifestyle his career has to offer.